Martini-Force-Field-Initiative/MartiniGlass/docs/source/introduction.rst

 Once VMD has loaded your system, you can begin to improve your visualisation using the files generated by MartiniGlass.
 Firstly, open the Tk console in VMD from the menu: Extensions -> Tk console.

-Once the vmd console is open, a tcl script called ``cg_bonds-v6.tcl`` is required..
+Once the VMD console is open, a tcl script called ``cg_bonds-v6.tcl`` is required to load your topology.
 This script is packaged with MartiniGlass and is available `here <https://github.com/Martini-Force-Field-Initiative/MartiniGlass/blob/main/martiniglass/data/cg_bonds-v6.tcl>`_.
 Load the script in the VMD Tk console using: